frdeso/adding-kernel-tracepoints/README.md

 ~~~

-Once upon a time there was a Linux Kernel tracing suite called LTTng that was creating its own patch to add tracepoints in the kernel.
-The first part of the analysis was to find what were the tracepoint alrgi
+The first part of the analysis was to find what were the tracepoint already in page in the Linux Kenel.

 Page fault : Discussions on the Linux Kernel Mailing List

 [1] https://lkml.org/lkml/2010/11/10/89